labordynamicsinstitute/rampnoise/rampdist.md

 ![](rampdist_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 we see very similar distributions.
-The user can verify that the univariate statistics are very similar: the raw data has a mean of 3878.9 against a mean of  3860.2  in the protected data.
+The user can verify that the univariate statistics are very similar: the raw data has a **mean of 3878.9** against a **mean of  3860.2**  in the protected data (a difference of 0.483%).